StackVista/stackstate-docs/stackpacks/integrations/slack.md

 To uninstall the Slack StackPack, go to the StackState UI **StackPacks** > **Integrations** > **Slack** screen and click **UNINSTALL**.

+{% hint style="info" %}
-If an event handler is currently configured to use one of the Slack event handlers installed by the Slack StackPack, it will not be possible to uninstall the StackPack.
+All event handlers configured a Slack event handlers installed by the Slack StackPack must first be deleted before the Slack StackPack can be uninstalled.
+{% endhint %}

 ## Release notes